What's the best way to play music in the car?

 In the old days, it was easy: CD sounds better than cassette.
 And that's all there was to it.
-To get the best sounding music, you'd listen to the CD on your car stereo.
-Today, we can choose from a wide variety of music sources (iPod®, smartphone, portable audio players, and more), and also from an array of ways for piping the music from your favorite source into your car stereo.
+To get the best sounding music, you'd fumble through your CD wallet and listen to the lucky winner on your car stereo (and you still might).
+Today, we can choose from a wide variety of music sources (streaming over your iPhone or Android smartphone, portable audio players, USB drives, satellite radio tuners, and more), and also from an array of ways for piping the music from your favorite source into your car stereo.

-The question is, how do you determine the best way to connect?
+The question is, how do you determine the best way to listen to your music?
 Some ways are easier than others and some ways will yield better sound than others.
-Here we'll take a look at the different ways to connect your music player to your car stereo and see which ones will provide the best sound.
+So, it really comes down to how you access and play your digital music and getting as much detail out of it as you can.
+Let’s take a look at the variety of ways to access your favorite tunes while on the road.

 - USB input